SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 ### Capturing Control Points

 Each control point’s capturing value starts increasing when a character enters the point, with a minimum value of 0 and a maximum of 1.
 If a character stays until the control point is fully charged, they’ll capture it.
 Once it's captured, it will start giving points to the owning team.
-However, If the team exits without having captured the point or another team comes in the control point while being captured, the value will start to decrease and will stay 0 until only one team is present.
-If both teams leave, the value resets to 0, deactivating the point or if captured, remaining to the owner’s team.
+However, if the team exits without capturing the point or another team enters during the capture process, the value starts to decrease.
+It will stay at 0 until only one team is present.
+If both teams leave, the value resets to 0, deactivating the point.
+If captured, the control point remains owned by the capturing team.

 ![Map_Overview!](/blogImages/Bl03_Control_Point_MindMap.png "Control_Point_Mind_Map")
 ###### Figure 10.
 Control Point Mind Map.